Back to all posts

 If you feel like you’re constantly calling a plumber to fix your water heater, it may be time for a replacement.
 The costs of frequent repairs can quickly add up, and it often makes more financial sense to invest in a new, reliable unit.
 A new water heater can save you from the stress and expense of repeated breakdowns.

-How Your Water Heater Can Affect Water Quality
+Is Your Water Heater Affecting Water Quality?

 When you think about a failing water heater, you probably picture cold showers or a leak in the basement.
 But an old or damaged unit can also have a surprising impact on the quality of your water.
 If you’ve noticed changes in how your hot water looks, smells, or feels, your water heater might be sending you a clear signal that it’s on its last legs.
 Paying attention to these signs can help you address the problem before it gets worse.